Description and operating principle of hydraulic brake drive

 • master brake cylinder

-• brake circuits with diagonal separation (left front and right rear and right front and left rear wheel)
+• diagonally split brake circuits (left front and right rear and right front and left rear wheel)

-Pressure Sensitive Pressure Reducing Valves (PCRV).
-The PCRV valves are installed between the brake master cylinder and the brake lines to the rear wheels.
-PCRV valves control hydraulic pressure to the rear brakes, thereby reducing the risk of rear wheel lockup when braking.
+Pressure sensitive pressure reducing valves (PCRV).
+PCRV valves are installed between the master cylinder and the brake lines leading to the rear wheels.
+PCRV valves control the hydraulic pressure supplied to the rear brakes, thereby reducing the risk of rear wheel lockup under braking.

-Pressure sensors are installed on vehicles that have the function of maintaining stability on the course.
-Pressure sensors detect the driver's intention to apply the brake system (braking with yaw control active).
+Pressure sensors are installed on vehicles with a course stability control function.
+Pressure sensors detect the driver's intention to use the brake system (braking with the course stability control function engaged).

 Pos.Spare Part NoName